Constraints on anisotropic RG flows from holographic entanglement entropy: Some examples

 For the width of strip along $y$-direction, the sufficient condition from \eqref{suff-cond-y} is $B'\leq 0$ and $h'\geq 0$.
 These are valid close to the UV boundary.
 To be sure about the behavior inside the bulk, let us compute the integrand of \eqref{RG-flow-y-r} as,

 It is positive close to $r=0$ and since $B'<0$ in this region one expects $dc_y/dr_m$ to be negative.
 However, the right panel in Fig. \ref{small-ax} shows that this is valid in the region where $NEC$'s are valid and $\gamma\le 3$.
-For $\gamma>3$, there is a narrow region where $NEC$'s are valid but the integrand of \eqref{RG-flow-y-r} is negative which leads to the wrong sign $dc_y/dr_m>0$.
+For $\gamma>3$, there is a narrow region where $NEC$'s are valid, but the integrand of \eqref{RG-flow-y-r} is negative, which leads to the wrong sign $dc_y/dr_m>0$.
 One may claim that the integration in \eqref{RG-flow-y-r} from 0 to $r_m$ may gives an overall positive result, but the explicit investigation shows that this is not the case.

-To summarized the results in this subsection, we found that when the strip width is along the $x$-direction, the behaviour of $dc_x/dr_m$ is not monotonically decreasing.
-For the case of $y$-direction, $dc_y/dr_m<0$ as long as $NEC$'s are valid and $\gamma<3$.
+To summarize the results in this subsection, we found that the behaviour of $dc_x/dr_m$ does not decrease monotonically when the strip width is along the $x$-direction.
+In the case of $y$-direction, $dc_y/dr_m<0$ as long as $NEC$'s are valid and $\gamma\leq 3$.
+Explicit calculation of $c$-functions and its derivatives are given in appendix \ref{app:EE} and depicted in Fig. \ref{S-dcdl}.